 D

-D.J.: a person who sings or scats along with dub music, sometimes called
+D.J.: a person who sings or scats along with dub music, sometimes called "toasting"

 DAAL: split peas, usually a thick soup, from Indian cuisine, from Hindi.